clopezx/earm/doc/models.rst

     from earm.lopez_embedded import model

 That's it.
-You now have a model object that you can query, simulate, perform parameter estimation on, etc. If you wanted the MOMP-only version, which are in the sub-module ``mito``, simply run::
+You now have a model object that you can query, simulate, perform parameter estimation on, etc. If you wanted the MOMP-only version, which is in the sub-module ``mito``, simply run::

     from earm.mito.lopez_embedded import model